survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 });
 ```

 Next, the part has to be connected with the configuration.
-It's important the plugin is used *after* the `ExtractTextPlugin`; otherwise it doesn't work:
+It's essential the plugin is used *after* the `ExtractTextPlugin`; otherwise, it doesn't work:

 **webpack.config.js**